“what if we treated all the -isms of inequity… as social addictions?”

-understanding racism, sexism, queerantagonism, ageism, classism, etc, to be social addictions suggests that not only is it possible to recover from supremacist logics and the systems of inequity that concretize them, but we are already familiar with the path to recovery. using the 12-step framing as a starting point, we articulate below specific steps important for meaningful progress toward truth and transformation.
+if we choose to see racism, sexism, queerantagonism, ageism, classism, etc, as societal compulsions that we might aptly characterize as “social addictions,” we immediately recognize that not only is it possible to recover from these systems of inequity and the supremacist logics that undergird them, but we are already familiar with a proven path to that recovery. using the 12-step framing as a starting point, we articulate below specific steps important for meaningful progress toward equity.

-of course, the way an individual would enact each step is different than the way an organization would, but the work has to be done at both levels, if the goal is to change persistently inequitable outcomes. working the steps helps persons/organizations make four behavioral gains key to the practice of equity—critical analysis, self-awareness, cultural competence, and better practices.
+of course, the way an individual would enact each step is different than the way an organization would, but the work has to be done at both the personal and structural levels, if the goal is to change persistently inequitable outcomes. working the steps helps individuals and organizations make four behavioral gains key to the practice of equity—, , , and .

-the Truth & Transformation Model focuses on actions, not feelings, with the expectation that finally doing well toward one another will eventually engender the positive feelings so many seek. and if not, doing better will at least create a world worth our feeling better about.
+the following Truth & Transformation Model, that provides a framework for our as well as our more customized consultations, focuses on changing actions, not feelings, with the expectation that finally doing well toward one another will eventually engender the positive feelings so many seek. and if not, doing better will at least create a world worth our feeling better about.

 1- We admit that supremacist logic in sundry forms has been core to Western culture as a whole as well as in the development of our own particular nation, society, community, and sense of self, and whereas we are powerless to control the people and the circumstances into which we are born and the ways they have shaped us, we do have power to change its persistently inequitable outcomes.

-2- We realize we can’t make the journey to better by ourselves; it will require strength beyond just our own.
+2- We realize we can’t make the journey to better by ourselves—it will require strength beyond just our own—so we seek and embrace the aid of various kinds of accountability partners.

 3- We routinely ask our evolving community, professional support, and/or God (as we understand God) for help in learning to seek the good of others in cooperation with them.